Francesco0598/francescogiordano.github.io/README.md

 - Selection and mentorship

 Other:
-- I am collaborating to the ION Management Science Lab on topics related to selection and mentorship of startups
+- I am collaborating with the ION Management Science Lab on topics related to selection and mentorship of startups
 - I am alumnus of QTEM and since my graduation I have been often coach for the QTEM Data Challenge

 You can learn more about my work, publications, and projects on this website.